This post contains affiliate links. Please see our disclosure policy.

 Whipped cream is folded into the chocolate egg mixture to create a light and airy chocolate pie filling.
 An electric hand mixer or stand mixer with whisk attachment will be needed to whip the cream.
 You can however whip cream by hand in a bowl with a wire whisk, it just takes more time and arm energy.

-• But, if you're in a jam a store bought 9 -inch pie crust will do.
+• Test Note: If you’re in a jam a store bought 9-inch pie crust will do.

-• Use 60–70% cocoa, for the ideal balance between intense chocolate flavor and subtle sweetness.
+• Bittersweet dark chocolate (60-70% cocoa) is the ideal balance between intense chocolate flavor and subtle sweetness.

 • Bittersweet chocolate with higher cocoa butter produces a more stable, silkier mousse filling.